-Objectives for Listening in Form 1
+Objectives for Listening in Form 2

-- 1. understand with little or no support the main ideas in simple longer texts on a range of familiar topics. - 2. understand with little or no support specific information and details in simple longer texts on a range of familiar topics. - 3. understand longer sequences of supported classroom instructions. - 4. understand more complex supported questions. - 5. understand with support longer simple narratives on a wide range of familiar topics. - 6. guess the meaning of unfamiliar words from clues provided by other known words and by context on familiar topics.
+- 1. understand independently the main ideas in simple longer texts on a range of familiar topics. - 2. understand independently specific information and details in simple longer texts on a range of familiar topics. - 3. recognise with support attitudes or opinions in simple longer texts on a range of familiar topics. - 4. understand with little or no support longer sequences of classroom instructions. - 5. understand with little or no support more complex questions. - 6. understand with little or no support longer simple narratives on a wide range of familiar topics. - 7. guess the meaning of unfamiliar words from clues provided by other words and by context on a range of familiar topics.